Amanskywalker/Quiz-Analyzer/README.md

 # Quiz-Analyzer
 A Web application to automate the task of quiz correction

-Based on the Laravel (5.2) framework
+Based on the PHP Laravel (5.2) framework.

-Instructions :
+Requirement:

+PHP >= 5.5.9
+Apache server
+MYSQL server

+Instructions how to set the server:

 1. Clone or Download the repository ( Master Branch )